 Last Updated on December 20, 2020

-College Football Playoff Semifinal at the Allstate Sugar Bowl
+College Football Playoff Semifinal at The Rose Bowl Game Presented by Capital One

 — Action Rush (@ActionRushBets) December 20, 2020

 The Notre Dame-Alabama line–which opened from -17.5 to -20.5–is the largest in College Football Playoff history.

 — David Payne Purdum (@DavidPurdum) December 20, 2020